PyconUK/2020.pyconuk.org/src/schedule.md

 title: Schedule
 ---

-The conference will follow a similar format to previous years:
+The [outline schedule](https://pretalx.com/pycon-uk-2020/schedule/) for the conference shows broadly what will be happening on each day.

-*   Saturday, Sunday, Monday and Tuesday will be **talks and workshops**.
+*   On Saturday, Sunday, Monday and Tuesday, there will be **Talk** and **Freestyle** sessions running in parallel.
-    We run multiple tracks in parallel, and everyone has a free choice of which sessions they attend.

-*   Wednesday will be a **collaborative working day** (sometimes called a [code sprint](https://en.wikipedia.org/wiki/Hackathon#Code_sprints)).
+    At **Talk** sessions, a speaker (or possibly more than one) will give a talk to an audience and they may take questions on their talk at the end.
+    At **Freestyle** sessions, the session organiser might deliver a tutorial or workshop, lead a discussion or anything else they feel might be of interest.

+    Everyone is free to attend whichever sessions they prefer (within the safe capacity of our rooms).

-    People work together on projects of their choice, such as open-source libraries and applications.
+*   On Wednesday, we will have an all-day **Collaboration** session where attendees can work together on projects of their choosing.

-We will announce more details of the schedule, and how to submit proposals, closer to the event.
+Anyone can propose the content for a **Talk** or **Freestyle** session when our Call for Proposals opens later in the year.